rnatella/software-security/virtual-machines/linux-arm/README.md

 `ovftool` generates an OVF with guest type set to `otherGuest`.
 You can fix it as follows:

 ```
-OVA=<OVA-PATH>
+OVA=<OVA-FILENAME>

+mkdir ova/
-tar xf $OVA -C ova
+tar xf $OVA -C ova/
-rm $OVA
 cd ova/
 perl -p -i -e 's/vmw:osType="\w+"/vmw:osType="armUbuntu64Guest"/' *.ovf
 SHA=$(shasum -a 256 *.ovf|awk '{print $1}')
 perl -p -i -e 'if(/SHA256\(.*?\.ovf\)/) { s/\s\w+$/ '$SHA'/ }' *.mf

+rm ../$OVA
 tar -cvf ../$OVA *.ovf *.vmdk *.mf
 cd ..
 rm -rf ova/
 ```

 Despite this fix, VMware Fusion still imports the VM as "Other" type.
-The correct type can be configures in the settings of the VM, under `General`.
+The correct type can be configured in the settings of the VM, under `General`.